 The community's name of Charles Town honored the king, but was changed to Charleston at the end of the Revolutionary War.
 By the late 1680s, the colony was beginning to enjoy prosperity, especially in the coastal areas.
 Its economic base depended initially on the fur trade, which fostered generally good relations between the Carolinian settlers and the local Indian tribes.

-St. Michaels' Church - Charleston, South Carolina - Built During the Royal Period
+St. Michael's Episcopal Church - Charleston, SC - Built in the 1750s

 Charles Town During the Royal Period (1719-1775):